 - Noticing care needs (such as someone with nails or hooves that need trimmed)

 - Identifying an issue with resident housing or a way to make their living spaces more comfortable, enjoyable, or enriching

 Make Observation A Priority

 Because observation plays such an important role in so many different aspects of providing care, we should make observation a priority and identify ways to become better observers.
-Because it is a massive topic unto itself, we are going to talk more about how to improve your observation skills in a follow-up resource.
+To read more about how to develop and refine this important skill, check out our resource here.

 A Note For Caregivers

 It’s easy to become hyperfocused on all the tasks that need to be completed on any given day and to rush from place to place while thinking about everything that is still left to do.
 Remind yourself that thoughtful observation is an important aspect of providing care and be sure to take (at least) a few moments to really observe your residents.
 This isn’t to say that there’s no multitasking in caregiving or that observation only occurs when you’re focused on observing residents.
-A really observant, experienced caregiver is constantly paying attention to what is going on around them, but there’s something to be said about taking a few moments to really focus your attention on observing your residents and thinking about what your observations mean.
+A really observant, experienced Someone who provides daily care, specifically for animal residents at an animal sanctuary, shelter, or rescue. is constantly paying attention to what is going on around them, but there’s something to be said about taking a few moments to really focus your attention on observing your residents and thinking about what your observations mean.

 A Note For Sanctuary Management